|The Generic Approach|

 Ask a Chess player about chess variants, and he'll probably envision a variant of Chess, not a game on the theme of 'checkmate'.
 That's because players tend to think specific rather than generic.
 That's all right for a player, but deadly for an inventor.

-Given their immortality, most people would rather hear Paganini playing a Stradivarius than vice versa.
 Being a musician or a builder of musical instruments requires different qualities.
 So does being a player or an inventor of games.
 There are some rather painful examples of players playing inventors.
 José Raúl Capablanca and Edward Lasker may be excused for getting it not quite right with Capablanca Chess, but Emanuel Lasker made a serious mistake that no inventor should make and thus Lasca ended up being a pretty bad game.

 And with his totally 'specific' mindset, Bobby Fischer messed up big time with Chess960.

 Consider this: there are two 'weird' moves in Chess, en passant capture and castling.
 The first follows the introduction of the initial double pawn move.
-That allows a pawn to conditionally avoid confrontation with an opponent's pawn on an adjacent file, a problem one felt must be addressed, whatever the solution.
+That allows a pawn to conditionally avoid confrontation with an opponent's pawn on an adjacent file, a problem one felt should be addressed, whatever the solution.
 And the solution we now know and accept was implemented.

 Along comes Bobby Fischer, bored with his perceived supremacy in Chess.
 He invents a new variant that will do justice to his curtailed talents.
 A variant using a random set-up of the pieces behind a regular pawn placement.
 Rooks may still be tucked away, but most of the time they're not.
 No need for a castling rule, which is a means to an end, not of course an end in itself.